Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Discussion

 Another important question pertains to how the $R_\square-T$ curves of our e-beam-exposed superconducting films compare to those obtained through the conventional method of adjusting the oxygen pressure during film deposition.
 We prepared a few films with thicknesses ranging from 20 to 47~nm and oxygen pressures between 0 (no added oxygen in the evaporation chamber) and $6\times 10^{-5}$~mbar with a fixed evaporation rate of 2~\AA/s.
 In these films, the $R_\square$ value for a given thickness is determined by the amount of oxygen vacancies present \cite{OvadyahuJPC1986, GivanPRB2012}.
-The highest $T_c$ achieved in 30~nm thick films was about 1.4~K, when no O$_2$ was introduced during e-beam evaporation .
+The highest $T_c$ achieved in 30~nm thick films was about 1.4~K, when no O$_2$ was introduced during e-beam evaporation.
 The $R_\square-T$ curve of this film appears to fall between those of exposed films with $T_c$ of 1.2 and 1.9~K (see Fig.~\ref{Figure6}).
 Moreover, comparing an e-beam-exposed sample and a 40~nm thick film evaporated under $3\times 10^{-5}$~mbar of O$_2$, both having similar $T_c\approx1.2$~K, their $R_\square-T$ curves are almost identical.
 These results suggest that the effect of e-beam exposure is equivalent to a change in oxygen vacancies content, at least regarding the $R_\square-T$ dependency.
-Additionally, our e-beam exposure process enables achieving much higher $T_c$ in very thin films compared with the standard evaporation process: a saturation value of 2.8~K for our 30~nm thick films, compared to 1.4~K for 30~nm unexposed films (although $T_c$ as high as 3.5~K has been reported in thicker 60~nm films \cite{SacepePRB2015}). \\
+Additionally, our e-beam exposure process enables achieving much higher $T_c$ in very thin films compared with the standard evaporation process: a saturation value of $\sim2.85$~K for our 30~nm thick films, compared to $\sim$1.4~K in 30~nm thick unexposed films when no oxygen was added during the evaporation in our setup.
+However, it is worth mentioning that critical temperatures as high as 2.4~K have been achieved using different setups \cite{Crane2007,Liu2013,Wang2018}, while $T_c$ up to 3.4~K can be obtained in a-InO$_x$ films by annealing and increasing the thickness \cite{SacepePRB2015, Charpentier2024}. \\